torgeir/hyperappish/README.md

 };
 ```

 Actions are automatically bound to the part of the state that matches the key under which they are defined in the operations object (much [like in hyperapp](https://github.com/hyperapp/hyperapp)).
+They are called with this part of state automatically when invoked.

-E.g. the `increment` action will get passed the `counter` part of the state, as it resides under the `counter` key of the `ops` object.
+E.g. the `increment` action will get passed the `counter` part of the state, as it resides under the `counter` key of the `ops` object, when it is invoked.

 Call `mount` with the state and operations to connect them.